cs1302uga/cs1302-tutorials/maven.md

 1. In some of the examples above, we walked you through how to run a driver class after compiling for packaging the project.
-There is also a way to run a driver class driectly using Maven using the `exec:java` phase:
+There is also a way to run a driver class directly using Maven using the `exec:java` phase:

    ```
    $ mvn exec:java -Dexec.mainClass="cs1302.mvn.App"